 - How to map your customer's journey / your development process

-- Typical points of friction and how other product teams have confronted them
+- Typical points of friction and how others have confronted them

-- Causes of friction in the customer journey
+- The three greatest causes of friction in the customer journey

 - A reference process for modern digital systems

-- How to attack friction as a part of your team's regular activities
+- How to attack friction as a part of regular activities

 Learn from the Experts: